Best music streaming services Buying Guide: Welcome to What Hi-Fi?'s round-up of the best music streaming services you

 The service rather underwhelmed us at launch, but YouTube Music is now starting to look like it’s ready for the challenge.
-The user-interface is solid and the search function is terrific, turning up long-lost musical gems through its video vaults.
-Problem is, the quality of the competition remains an issue: Spotify and Apple Music are the mass market titans to tackle, and both already offer five-star services.
+The user interface is solid, and the search function is terrific, turning up long-lost musical gems through its video vaults.
+The problem is that the competition's quality remains an issue: Spotify and Apple Music are the mass market titans to tackle, and both already offer five-star services.

 Read the full review: YouTube Music